 Junior Golf Lessons in Bournemouth, Dorset

 Throughout my professional career as a golf coach, I’ve been so lucky to have met and worked with some amazing junior golfers, from 5-year olds, through to young adults finishing school at 18.
-I get great satisfaction from seeing the joy and enthusiasm that the juniors have for the game.
+I get great satisfaction from seeing the joy and enthusiasm that the younger generation have for the game.

 Over the years I’ve watched players develop from complete beginners through to competent young players, and in some cases representing their club and county in competitive matches.

 - Individual Lessons – Focussed coaching to suit a child’s needs and ability

 - Girls Golf Rocks – National campaign to get more girls playing golf

 - Tri-Golf/Golf Xtreme – FUN, energetic taster sessions delivered to Primary & Secondary Schools

 - Schools Golf – Coach to Canford School Golf Team

 Not all children are comfortable learning golf in a group although I encourage this if at all possible.
 For those who prefer 1-2-1 coaching, rather than joining the weekly junior golf lessons, I provide a structured approach that covers all the basics and fundamentals of golf to include swing, short game, course strategy, rules, and etiquette.
 Give me call or drop me an email so we can discuss your child’s specific requirements.

 The junior golf academy is based at Broadstone Golf Club.
 Group lessons are specifically run on a Saturday morning during term time.

 Classes are available from 9 am and are separated by age and ability, with the option of a girls-only class too.
 The coaching sessions follow a structured learning scheme that from 2021 is aligned to the comprehensive program from Bitesize Golf.
 If you want to know more about this program please watch the video here or go to the Bitesize Golf website.